shajra/shajra-provisioning/README.md

 # About this project<a id="sec-1"></a>

-This project has a [Nix](https://nixos.org/nix) expression for the Nix packages I install on my personal laptop.
+This project has a [Nix](https://nixos.org/nix) expression for the Nix packages I install on my personal laptops (one NixOS, another MacOS).
 Later on it may have packages for more machines.
 For now, the expression evaluates to an attribute set of package derivations.
+The package sets are different depending on the detected operating system.

 The likelihood that anyone else will want the exact packages I use is slim.
 Still, you can look at this project to see how I manage my expressions.